b3h3moth/L-Perl/README.md

 systems.

-The CPAN modules are directories (I mean in this repository), they are written exactly how they are, except for a pair of colon replaced with a dash:
+The CPAN modules are directories (I mean in this repository), they are written exactly how they are, except of colon replaced with a dash:
 (i.e. List::Util become List-Util).

 ## Perl version